“SHARE THE ROAD” [STILL] Stinks…

 With regard to your right to travel and move about the country, a Mississippi court held in Teche Lines Inc. v.
 Danforth, held as follows:

-“…The right of a citizen to travel on public highway is a common right which he has under his right to enjoy “life, liberty, and pursuit of happiness,” and the right to “travel,” which means the right to go from one place to another, includes the right to start, to go forward on the way, and to stop when the traveler’s destination has been reached, and also the right to stop on the way, temporarily, for a legitimate or necessary purpose when that purpose is an immediate incident to travel…”
+“…The right of a citizen to travel on public highway is a common right which he has under his right to enjoy “life, liberty, and pursuit of happiness,” and the right to “TRAVEL,” which means the right to go from one place to another, includes the right to start, to go forward on the way, and to stop when the traveler’s destination has been reached, and also the right to stop on the way, temporarily, for a legitimate or necessary purpose when that purpose is an immediate incident to travel…”

 Of course, good quotes cannot just be strung together to make a real legal argument in a real court case, and none of these cases are “bike cases.”
 No court has held that there is “constitutional” right to operate a bicycle on the roads.
+However, a Bicycle is a LAWFUL device to use on MOST roads in ALL 50 STATES… every state recognizes your right to use the PUBLIC WAYS to ride.

-However, it seems very clear to me that virtually every court in the country would be forced to agree that you have a fundamental right to use the public ways, the roads, to move about the country.
+So while no case says you have a constitutional right to ride a bicycle, it seems very clear to me that virtually every court in the country would be forced to agree that you have a fundamental right to use the public ways, the roads, to move about the country.
 So long as your vehicle choice is one permitted by state law and you obey the traffic laws, you have the right to use most public roadways for bicycle travel.
 In Ohio, and in every state, citizens have the right to choose to use a bicycle and operate that bicycle on just about every public street in the country.

 RIGHT OF WAY LAW